jwpconsulting/projectify/docs/rules.md

 ### Contributor

-A workspace user __contributor__ is an individual contributor in a team.
+A team member __contributor__ is an individual contributor in a team.

 In addition to an observer's permissions, contributors have the following additional
 permissions: